AnyCoffeeMilk/texas_holdem/README.md

 ### Day 4
 Apple the design to the layout frame.
-Add responsive effect to the buttons.
+Added responsive effect to the buttons.
 Gathered some icon for after use.

 ### Day 5